-11.7.2 Mandatory Fence Treatment
+11.6.2 Mandatory Fence Treatment

 - i.
 Fences (or landscaped hedging) are required to front and secondary street boundaries prior to occupation of the dwelling. - ii.
-Fences to primary or secondary road frontages shall be generally powdercoat aluminium batten open fencing in surround frame. - iii.
-Solid masonry wall element are proposed to define corners and provide screening to nominated Private Open Space. - iv.
+Fences to primary or secondary road frontages shall generally be timber, powdercoat aluminium batten or masonry open fencing in surround frame. - iii.
+No steel fencing is permitted forward of the building line. - iv.
 Fences and screens along to primary or secondary road frontages shall be between 1.2m and 1.5 m. - v.
 Hedges and other forms of 'soft' landscaped edges are encouraged as an alternative to structural fencing. - vi.
 Street boundary fencing proposals are subject to review.

-11.7.3 Landscape Buffer
+11.6.3 Landscape Buffer

 It is intended that the interface between the residential lots and the street edge shall incorporate a generous landscape buffer.
-This buffer, generally within 1.0m from the frontage boundary, shall including hedge planting for privacy and canopy trees for scale
+This buffer, generally within 1.0m from the frontage boundary, shall including hedge planting for privacy and canopy trees for scale.